-People join membership organizations to connect with others that share a common interest.
+People join membership organizations and associations to connect with others who share a common interest, profession, identity, or goal.
 Let non-members get a glimpse at what your organization has to offer by hosting an event that’s open to the public.

-The key here is a balance.
-You want to have a few of these events to demonstrate your value, but not too many, or that value gets weakened.
+The key here is balance.
+You want to hold a few of these events to help non-members understand your value.
+But you don’t want to hold too many, either, or that value is weakened.
 After all, why pay membership dues if you can just keep going for free?

-An example of striking this balance comes from one of our Neon One clients, OCA – Asian Pacific American Advocates.
-They have opened their annual convention to the general public, while saving priority seating for members and paid attendees.
+A great example of striking this balance comes from the OCA – Asian Pacific American Advocates.
+They have opened their annual convention to the general public while saving priority seating for members and paid attendees.

 This provides their current members with value (in the form of reserved seating and priority treatment) while opening the doors to prospective members.